 … numerous B-lines in the bilateral anterior apices, while …

-… the EF appears to be only moderately decreased (chronic, per the last echo in the record).
+decreased (chronic, per the last echo in the record).

 So how does clinical care change based on the ultrasound?

-The patient probably doesn’t have volume overload, given the markedly flat IVC.
-Indeed, he may actually be hyPOvolemic.
+The patient probably doesn’t have volume overload, given the

-Plenty of research has shown that the number of B-lines is proportional to increases in pulmonary wedge pressure, to increases in extravascular lung water, and even increases in BNP
+The dramatic “hive” of B-lines in the anterior apices, however, suggests that he nonetheless has quite a bit of water in his lungs.*** Plenty of research has shown that the number of B-lines is proportional to increases in pulmonary wedge pressure, to increases in extravascular lung water, and even increases in BNP.

 So, despite the flat IVC, he most likely has acute decompensated heart failure, due to diastolic heart failure (Scott Weingart has referred to this as SCAPE).